Lightfert History, Family Crest & Coats of Arms

 Early History of the Lightfert family

 This web page shows only a small excerpt of our Lightfert research.
-Another 163 words (12 lines of text) covering the years 1303, 1602 and 1675 are included under the topic Early Lightfert History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1303, 1301, 1571, 1602, 1675, 1643, 1668, 1730 and 1759 are included under the topic Early Lightfert History in all our PDF Extended History products and printed products wherever possible.

 Lightfert Spelling Variations

 Lightfert has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Lightfert have been found, including Lightfoot, Lightford, Lightfoote and others.